SenseNet/sensenet/docs/field-indexing.md

 ### IndexHandler

-Every content Field has an association with a FieldIndexHandler that generates the indexable value from the Field's value.
-This association is configurable with the IndexHandler element.
+Every content Field has a corresponding FieldIndexHandler that generates the indexable value from the Field's value.
+This association is configurable using the IndexHandler element in the CTD.
 The element value is the fully qualified type name of the desired *FieldIndexHandler*.
 Default depends on the Field's [Field Setting](field-setting.md).
 The master default is the *LowerStringIndexHandler* (if a Field Setting does not override the CreateDefaultIndexFieldHandler method).
 Available built-in Field index handlers and their usages:

 - SenseNet.Search.**NotIndexedIndexFieldHandler**: Password, UrlList, Color, Image, Lock, Security, SiteRelativeUrl, WhoAndWhen fields.
-These are not indexed.
+These fields are not indexed.
 - SenseNet.Search.**LowerStringIndexHandler**: this is the default index field handler.
 - SenseNet.Search.**BooleanIndexHandler**: Boolean fields.
 - SenseNet.Search.**IntegerIndexHandler**: Integer fields (Id, VersionId, Index fields and so on).